The Center for Regenerative Community Solutions (now Possible Planet) is a 501(c)(3) NJ-based nonprofit originally devoted to:

 Bringing It All Together

 What is it that unifies all of our work?
-Essentially, we see our role as that of bringing resources (both financial and intellectual) to support the implementation of regenerative solutions, solutions that counteract the damage that we as a species are causing to our biosphere’s integrity.
+Essentially, we see our role as that of bringing resources (both financial and intellectual) to support the implementation of regenerative solutions, solutions that counteract the damage that we as a species are causing to our biosphere’s integrity, and restore its ability to regenerate life.

 But freedom, as Victor Frankl pointed out, is only one side of the equation.
 The other side is responsibility, our responsibility to the whole, and to the future.
 We can choose to act destructively, or indifferently, or negligently in the pursuit of our individual ends; but we all know, at some level, that what is right is what is in the best interests of all, of the Earth as a living system, and of the emerging wisdom and intelligence of which we are capable.
 So we choose to act constructively, optimistically, and responsibly, not because we have to, but because it’s a privilege to have that opportunity.
 We are building a world that works.
 We’re learning to ask not, what do we want from life, but what does life need from us?